-The Single-Family Program Division is managed by the Senior Vice President for Single Family Programs under the supervision of the Senior Vice President and Executive Deputy Commissioner and Chief Operating Officer.
+The Single-Family Program Division is supervised by the Senior Vice President for Single Family and Community Development.
 The Single-Family Program Division's responsibilities include overall supervision and operation of the Agency's mortgage purchase program.
 The Single-Family Program Division includes an experienced staff which supervises compliance by lending institutions with the Agency's Program requirements, including compliance with the mortgage eligibility criteria established pursuant to the applicable provisions of the Code.
 The Single-Family Program Division also monitors and supervises the Agency's existing mortgage loan portfolio (including oversight of foreclosures and real estate acquired through foreclosures) and the institutions that service the Agency's mortgage loans.
-The Single-Family Program Division currently consists of 39 persons.
+The Single-Family Program Division currently consists of 36 persons.
 See "The Agency - Directors and Certain Officers."

+The Accounting department and the Treasury department, along with other professional support functions for the Agency's three main program areas, are within the Office of Professional Services headed by the Senior Vice President, Office of Professional Services.
 The Accounting department and the Treasury department work under the direction of the Senior Vice President and Chief Financial Officer.
 See "The Agency - Directors and Certain Officers."
 The Accounting department is responsible for the Agency's books of account and the recording of the receipt and disbursement of its funds.
 The Treasury department is responsible for the day-to-day investment of funds and servicing of Agency debt.

-The Senior Vice President and Counsel is responsible for legal affairs of the Agency and oversees a staff of attorneys with experience in public finance law and real estate law.
+The Senior Vice President and Counsel is responsible for legal affairs of the Agency, and oversees a staff of attorneys with experience in public finance law and real estate law.
 See "The Agency - Directors and Certain Officers."

 The MIF is under the supervision of the Senior Vice President for the Mortgage Insurance Fund Division who reports directly to the Chief Executive Officer.
 The MIF's responsibilities include development and implementation of the Agency's mortgage insurance program.
 The Act authorizes the MIF to provide mortgage pool insurance (i) for certain mortgage loans which the Agency purchases and (ii) for certain other entities.
 The Act also authorizes the MIF to provide primary mortgage insurance on single family mortgage loans and multifamily mortgage loans.
-The MIF consists of legal, underwriting and risk evaluation, administrative, and servicing units staffed by eight persons.
+The MIF consists of legal, underwriting and risk evaluation, administrative, and servicing units staffed by seven persons.